 The digital clock displays the time with the ignition switch ON (II).
 To set the clock:

-- 1. Turn the ignition switch ON (II) to display the time. - To set the hour, turn the knob toward H (counterclockwise) and hold it until the hour advances to the desired time.
+- 1. Turn the ignition switch ON (II) to display the time. - 2.
+Turn the knob toward H (counterclockwise) and hold it until the hour advances to the desired time.

-To set the minutes, turn the knob toward M (clockwise) and hold it until the numbers advance to the desired time.
+3. Turn the knob toward M (clockwise) and hold it until the numbers advance to the desired time.